alpiepho/any-counter/README.md

 - wasm with C processes
 - wasm with Rust
 - Go the other way and use AWS or Azure services for counter

+## Updates for GitHub security issues

+- added eslint-utils directly to package.json (is a deep dependency)